Station Alt Monaghan, Ireland.

 Latex Rubber

-Rubber sheeting is manufactured in Malaysia, one of the world's principal rubber producing countries, Malaysia is the world leader in the making high quality rubber goods: it is the world's largest producer of medical gloves, and many of the rubber goods you use every day are probably made in Malaysia.
+Rubber sheeting is manufactured in Malaysia, one of the world's principal rubber-producing countries, where there is a high degree of experience in making high-quality rubber goods: it is the world's largest producer of medical gloves, and many of the rubber goods you use every day are probably made in Malaysia.

 100% pure natural latex, The only additives are dyes, and glossing agents.